What’s wrong with my car?

 1. Vehicle Won’t Start

-Most of the time when your vehicle won’t start, it’s due to a dead battery.
+In AB most of the time when your vehicle won’t start, it’s due to a dead battery.
 You’ll either need to recharge it by jumping it and leaving your car running awhile, or replace it all together.
 If you car will crank, but not turn over to start, there could be problems with your ignition, spark plugs or fuel injectors.
 It’s best to call a mechanic to have it looked at.

 2. Heater/AC Problems

 There could be a number of things preventing your heat or air conditioning from working.
 It could be an issue with the condenser that’s either broken, or clogged with debris like bugs and leaves.
 Additionally, your cabin air filter could also be clogged with debris, obstructing airflow in the vehicle.
 Your AC could blow out hot or warm air when your Freon charge is low, or the refrigerant is leaking.
-See your mechanic to have it recharged or replaced.
+See your mechanic near Chestermere to have it recharged or replaced.

 3. Rotten Egg Smell